jamescherti/jc-xfce-settings/README.md

 # jc-xfce-settings - JC's XFCE Settings

-The **jc-xfce-settings** repository provides the `jc-xfce-settings.sh` script, which allows configuration of the XFCE desktop environment.
-This script customizes various aspects of the system, including window management, notifications, desktop behavior, keyboard settings, and more to enhance the user experience.
+This project provides the `jc-xfce-settings.sh` script, which holds James Cherti's settings to customize the XFCE desktop environment, including window management, notifications, desktop behavior, keyboard settings, and more, to enhance the user experience.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents